Sakrac/2TwitCSV/readme.md

  - No 16-bit character code representation support
  - Was the unreadbility mentioned?
  - Both the array of cell string pointers and the CSV file itself may need to be padded by 1 element in memory.
- - If the number of columns is inconsistent between rows there may be uninitialized string pointers in the return array
+ - Does not handle lines with different number of cells on each

 The only significant thing in this repo is 2twitcsv.h which can be included in the middle of a parsing function.